Ruey-Day/Coursera-projects/README.md

 # Coursera-projects
-Projects completed for coursera courses assignments
+Projects completed for Coursera course assignments Please do not copy any section to complete any Coursera course